NCBI-Hackathons/Bringing-the-Power-of-Synthetic-Data-Generation-to-the-Masses/README.md

 ## Objectives of this hackathon project

-The [intro slides from Day 1](./presentations/190415-BioIT-Hackathon-project-intro_Day1.pdf) give an overview of what we envision as we begin the project.
+Creating an accurate synthetic dataset of this size for the original project was a fairly painful process, and we realized there would be great value in turning our prototype into a community resource.
+Hence the idea of bringing it to the FAIR Data Hackathon!

+We outlined four top objectives with tangible deliverables that would accommodate people of different backgrounds, skillsets and interests, and formed working groups to tackle them.
+Here's an overview of the four main buckets of work we identified:

 ![Project design](./images/project-design.png)

-Creating an accurate synthetic dataset of this size for the original project was a fairly painful process, and we realized there would be great value in turning our prototype into a community resource.
-Hence the idea of bringing it to the hackathon!
-We plan on dividing up our team to tackle four main objectives, each with tangible deliverables, that accommodate people of different backgrounds, skillsets and interests:

 1. [Data in demand](./Data-Demand): This group will search the research space to determine specifications of datasets (exomes? wgs? what coverage?) that would be most useful to generate as freely available resources so that people don't have to generate them from scratch every time.
 Most suitable for people with high scientific chops but low computational chops.